tremor-rs/tremor-www/community/development/index.md

 ## Contributing as a Technical Writer

-As a technical writer, we have begun to document work on an information architecture, and have migrated from multiple sub domains - each with individually maintained sets of content using different documentation and static website frameworks to a single consolidated experience.
+As a technical writer, we have begun to document work on an information architecture, and have migrated from multiple subdomains - each with individually maintained sets of content using different documentation and static website frameworks to a single consolidated experience.

 We generally produce documentation as [markdown](https://www.markdownguide.org/basic-syntax/) and we use the [docusaurus](https://docusaurus.io/) framework for quickly building an optimized web experience.